musaib-tashfin/PDF_Marger/README.md

-It marges PDF more than one PDF files into one
+It merges PDF more than one PDF files into one